hossama7med8666/JR_Portfolio/readme.md

 Hello!
 I'm Hossam Mohamed, a passionate Data Scientist with a focus on Machine Learning, NLP, and Computer Vision.
 With a deep love for AI and a knack for extracting insights from data, I'm on a journey to leverage the power of technology to uncover meaningful patterns and create impactful solutions.

+# Project Name

+Here are some of the projects you can find in this repository:

+- [Super Store](/Super%20Store): Very good EDA and building amazing ML models.
+- [Electric Vehicle](/Electric%20Vehicle):EDA for electric cars.
+- [Loan Classification](/Loan%20classification): Prediction of loan classifications.
+- [Bundesliga Player Market Value Prediction](/bundesliga%20player%20market%20value%20predectio): Predict the price of the price.

+Feel free to explore each project's directory for more details and instructions on how to run them.

 ## Features